Bridging Computational Social Science and Deep Learning: Cultural Dissemination-Inspired Graph Neural Networks: Related Work

 \subsection{Heterophily-aware GNNs}

 Pei et al\cite{pei2020geom} presented one of the early works that identified the performance degradation issue in GNNs under heterophilic data.
 Since then, researchers have proposed GNNs enhanced by various techniques to alleviate this limitation.
 Some of these works have proposed neighbourhood filtering to aggregate information from relevant neighbours selectively \cite{bo2021beyond,luan2022revisiting,guo2024gnn}.
 In contrast, some other works have introduced higher-order graph structures to capture multi-hop relationships that may be more informative than direct connections \cite{zhu2020beyond,wang2021graph,wang2022powerful,li2024pc}.
 There have been works utilising specific design decisions, such as tailored aggregation mechanisms \cite{he2022block,haruta2023novel} and neighbourhood ordering \cite{songordered}, to enhance relevant information flow.
 These approaches aim to suppress noise flow in message passing.
+Recent advances include FAGCN~\cite{bo2021beyond}, which employs adaptive frequency-based filtering to combine low-pass and high-pass graph signals, ES-GNN~\cite{guo2024gnn}, which addresses heterophily through edge splitting that separates homophilic and heterophilic connections, and AD-GNN \cite{hevapathige2025beyond} that adaptively change the aggregation depth to accomodate node-level homophily.
 However, certain limitations still exist.
 First, many existing approaches cannot handle both homophilic and heterophilic data patterns within a single framework effectively.
 Most methods are specifically designed for either homophilic or heterophilic scenarios, limiting their practical applicability in real-world graphs that often exhibit mixed characteristics.
+These methods typically require explicit signal processing, graph restructuring, or specialized aggregation schemes tailored to specific homophily levels.
+In contrast, AxelGNN addresses heterophily through bistable convergence dynamics inspired by Axelrod's cultural dissemination model, where the same similarity-gated mechanism naturally handles both homophily and heterophily adaptively without requiring frequency analysis or structural modifications.
 Second, existing methods often lack the flexibility to adaptively determine when to emphasise local versus global information based on neighbourhood characteristics, resulting in suboptimal performance when the optimal aggregation strategy varies across different parts of the same graph.